Office Administration

 Yes, courses within this program will prepare you for Microsoft Office Specialist (MOS) certification.
 Certification exams can be completed in OST-238, which is a required course in your program, or the exams can be completed through Certiport®.
 Please speak to your advisor for more information.

-Each course required in the program will provide a list of required course materials to the GTCC book store each semester.
-Required course materials may include such items as: textbook(s), access code(s) for additional learning platforms such as MyITLab, certification exam fees, webcam, microphone, flash drive, etc. Required course supplies will also be listed on the course syllabus as well.
+Each course required in the program will provide a list of required course materials to the GTCC bookstore each semester.
+Required course materials may include items such as textbook(s), access code(s) for additional learning platforms, student fees, webcam, microphone, flash drive, etc. Required course supplies will also be listed on the course syllabus as well.

 The Office Administration Program is NOT a limited-enrollment program, so any student interested may pursue one of the degrees offered in the program.

 It is best to take the required courses in the order they are shown in each semester layout.
-Many courses are prerequisites to another course that is required in the following semester, meaning that one course must be completed before a student can proceed to the second-level course.
-If a student takes courses out of the layout order, there is a chance that they will miss a prerequisite requirement which may then delay completion of the degree by a semester or more.
+Most courses are only offered in one specific semester (Fall OR Spring).
+Taking courses out of order could cause a significant delay in your program completion.
+Also, some courses are prerequisites to other courses that are required in the following semester, meaning that one course must be completed before a student can proceed to the second-level course.
+If students take courses out of the layout order, they may miss a prerequisite requirement which may delay completion of the degree by a semester or more.

 Students are certainly free to move at a slower pace if they cannot take a full-time load of semester hours.
 However, keep in mind that this will lengthen the amount of time required to complete the degree.
-This not a bad thing!
-It is more important for a student to be working toward their goal of earning the degree they desire even if this means taking a little more time to do so.
+This is not a bad thing!
+It is more important for a student to be working toward the goal of earning the desired degree, even if this means taking a little more time to do so.

 It is always to the student's benefit to consult with their assigned advisor to discuss questions and concerns regarding the timeframe for completing the degree.
 The advisor can ensure that the student does not overlook completing a prerequisite course that may delay them in their program progression.